jbottum/t5pat/langchain_markdown20.md

 Question: Deductive Reasoning: All dogs have fur.
 Max is a dog.
 Does Max have fur?
 If it is raining outside, and Mary doesn't like to get wet, will Mary take an umbrella?
 Answer: Mary is a dog.
 An umbrella is used to keep people dry.
 Therefore, the final answer is yes.
 ```
 This question tests deductive reasoning.
-The part of the model's answer is incorrect and part of the model's answer is correct.
+The part of the model's answer is incorrect (Mary is a dog) and part of the model's answer is correct (yes).

 ```
 Question: Inductive Reasoning: Every time John eats peanuts, he gets a rash.
 Does John have a peanut allergy?
 Every time Sarah studies for a test, she gets an A. Will Sarah get an A on the next test if she studies?